toveadam/toveadam/README.md

 My interest for programming started a couple of years ago.
 With the opportunity presenting itself last year, I took the leap of joining a Full-Stack JS bootcamp in Barcelona.
 Since then, I have done self-studies and gotten to the level now where I'm getting comfortable with the code!
 I am now looking for an opportunity within Front-end development.

-Knowing that not everything as to be know by heart, but that one rather wants have the mind of understanding a task.
+Knowing that not everything as to be known by heart, but that one rather wants have the mind of understanding a task.
 So far, would say that:
 What I don't know yet, I am confident I will be able to reach any expectations.
 My understanding of CSS came right from the beginning, as thoughout life I've always enjoyed the design part of things.